-In this post from Writers Write, your top writing resource, we share a selection of our favourite author’s quotes on writing in plain language.
+In this post from Writers Write, your top writing resource, we share a selection of authors’ quotes on writing in plain language.

-If we write to impress, we will fail.
+If we write to impress, we often fail.
 We simply show our inexperience and ignorance as writers.
-If we use an elaborate style, with big words and jargon, we show our insecurity with expressing ourselves.
+Using an elaborate style, with big words and jargon, shows our insecurity with expressing ourselves.
 Our message is lost in the mess of words we’ve created.

 30 Famous Quotes On Writing In Plain Language

 - Let thy speech be short, comprehending much in a few words. ~Apocrypha